 Ekpan River is one sensitive water stretch in the oil rich Niger Delta believe to receive untreated waste materials from Chevron, Warri Refinery and Petrochemical Company (WRPC) and other human activities capable of compromising the quality of the water over the years.
-However, available studies has documented heavy metals concentrations within regulatory limits, except iron, zinc and lead as well as significant increase in aquatic plant population [5, 21, 22], substantial and increase in surface water temperature in the present study.
+However, available studies have documented heavy metals concentrations within regulatory limits, except iron, zinc and lead as well as significant increase in aquatic plant population [5, 21, 22], substantial increase in heavy metals concentrations and increase in surface water temperature in the present study.